Uwakmfon-Edet/mieleX/README.md

      This will run tests headless on CLI

 # Notes
 1. The framework used is Cypress with BDD.
-A page Object Model  (POM) was adopted, so page elements can be found inintegration/mieleX/orders/ordersPage.js
+A page Object Model  (POM) was adopted, so page elements can be found in ```/integration/mieleX/orders/ordersPage.js```
 2. App requires users to be logged in to place order successfully, hence the need to generate random emails for each test runs.
 These entries are cleared out daily from the DB